rusefi/rusefi_documentation/Cranking.md

 <details><summary>More...</summary>

 To adjust cranking fuel, use ```set cranking_fuel XXX``` command, where XXX is the number of total fuel squirt duration in milliseconds.
-See also http://rusefi.com/wiki/index.php?title=Manual:Software:dev_console_commands#Fuel_Control
+See also [Console Commands - Fuel Control](Dev-Console-Commands#fuel-control)

 </details>